AMENDED AND RESTATED BYLAWS

 Article II.
 Mission

 CTXVOAD is a humanitarian association of independent voluntary organizations that are active in one or more phases of disaster: preparation, response, recovery, and mitigation.
 The mission of CTXVOAD is to foster efficient, streamlined service delivery to people affected by disaster, while eliminating unnecessary duplication of effort through cooperation.
-Among other things, CTXVOAD collaborates with government and other relief organizations, including Texas VOAD and the NVOAD, to achieve its mission.
+Among other things, CTXVOAD collaborates with government and other relief organizations, including Texas VOAD and the NVOAD, to achieve its mission without discrimination to people affected by disasters.

 Article III.
 Overview